Some spaces of polynomial knots: Spaces of Polynomial Knots

 \begin{corollary} Every neighborhood of the zero map $0\in\ad$ intersects each path component of the spaces $\od, \pd$ and $\qd$. \end{corollary}

-\begin{proof} Let $\phi$ be a polynomial knot in a given path component of $\od$.
+\begin{proof} Let $U$ be a path component of the space $\od$, and let $\phi\in U$.
 In Proposition \ref{th34} by taking $\alpha_i$'s arbitrarily small, and $\beta_i$'s and $\gamma_i$'s to be zero, the distance of $\psi$ from the zero map can be made arbitrarily small.
-Hence, there are polynomial knots in a given path component of $\od$ which are arbitrarily close to the origin.
-In other wards, every neighborhood of the origin intersects each path component of the space $\od$.
-Similarly, the result is true for the spaces $\pd$ and $\qd$. \end{proof}
+Hence, there are polynomial knots in $U$ which are arbitrarily close to the origin.
+In other wards, every neighborhood of the zero map intersects each path component of the space $\od$.
+Similarly, the result can be proved for the spaces $\pd$ and $\qd$. \end{proof}